py-b/gpsinterp/README.md

 ### *exiftool* (optional)

-[exiftool](http://sno.phy.queensu.ca/~phil/exiftool/) is a command line for writing exif tags to photos.
+[exiftool](http://sno.phy.queensu.ca/~phil/exiftool/) is a command line software for writing exif tags to photos.
 It only will be needed if you want to write computed information into image files (other export type are possible).

 On Linux, you can install exiftool with : `sudo apt install libimage-exiftool-perl`